martinvonz/jj/docs/contributing.md

 find out what the arguments do.

 If you need to do something more complicated, you can use `poetry run -- mike ...` commands.
-You can also edit the `gh-pages` branch directly, but take care to avoid files that will be overwritten by future invocations of `mike`.
-Then, you can submit a PR based on the `gh-pages` branch of
+You can also edit the `gh-pages` bookmark directly, but take care to avoid files that will be overwritten by future invocations of `mike`.
+Then, you can submit a PR based on the `gh-pages` bookmark of
-<https://martinvonz.github.com/jj> (instead of the usual `main` branch).
+<https://martinvonz.github.com/jj> (instead of the usual `main` bookmark).

 ## Modifying protobuffers (this is not common)